-This policy does not apply to students transferring 32 or more credit hours; it applies, however, to students who are transferring fewer than 32 credit hours, as long as the course that is repeated was taken at Baldwin-Wallace College before the student earned 32 credits.
+This policy does not apply to students transferring 32 or more credit hours; it applies, however, to students who are transferring fewer than 32 credit hours, as long as the course that is repeated was taken at Baldwin Wallace University before the student earned 32 credits.

-A course must be repeated at Baldwin-Wallace College the following semester, or the semester during which it is next offered, for the student to be able to benefit from this policy.
-Any course can be repeated under this policy, as long as the first attempt was taken at B-W within the first 32 credit hours of college work of the student.
+A course must be repeated at Baldwin Wallace University the following semester, or the semester during which it is next offered, for the student to be able to benefit from this policy.
+Any course can be repeated under this policy, as long as the first attempt was taken at BW within the first 32 credit hours of University work of the student.